AdobeDocs/experience-manager-65.fr-FR/help/forms/developing/endpoint-registry-java-api-quick.md

          //Create an EndpointRegistryClient object EndpointRegistryClient endPointClient = new EndpointRegistryClient(myFactory);

-         //Create a new Email endpoint for the MyApplication/EncryptDocument process CreateEndpointInfo e = new CreateEndpointInfo();
+         //Create an Email endpoint for the MyApplication/EncryptDocument process CreateEndpointInfo e = new CreateEndpointInfo();
          e.setConnectorId("Email");
          e.setDescription("Email endpoint for the MyApplication/EncryptDocument proces");